meizabel/documentation/README.md

 Spine aims to free up developers from creating boilerplate code as much as possible.
 Our framework is built on top of [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) (a.k.a. protobuf) and [gRPC](http://www.grpc.io/docs/) to bring easiness and efficiency into development of applications with a microservice-oriented architecture.
 You can focus on business logic, instead of the plumbing.

+The primary language of the backend is Java.
+Client applications and server-side modules can be written in JavaScript, Java, JavaNano (Android), Swift, Objective-C, C, C++, C#, Go, Python, Ruby, and PHP.

 ### Why Spine?

 *  **Domain model language is [Ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html)** not only in people communications, but **in computer communications too**.
 The model is defined and maintained in protobuf.
 Most of the implementation code is automatically generated.